J-Gate

 J-Gate is a bibliographic database to access global e-journal literature.
 As a discovery platform for the research community, it is presented as a website under subscription-based access to a large database of scientific research.
-It contains abstracts, citations, full-text access for all Open Access journals and other key details from academic journals by covering 71 Million+ Indexed Articles, 58,000+ Journals from over 16,000 Publishers.
+It contains abstracts, citations, full-text access for all Open Access journals and other key details from academic journals by covering 100 million+ Indexed articles, 1,00,000+ journals from over 26,000 publishers.
 It gives two types of quality measure for each title; those are H-index and SJR (SCImago Journal Rank).

 Overview

 It is developed and launched in 2001 by Informatics India Ltd. As a contribution to the Open Access community, Informatics initially also offered a free platform named Open J-Gate.

-The current J-Gate version is categorized into 6 different top level subjects like Biomedical Sciences, Engineering & Technology, Social & Management Science, Agriculture & Biological Sciences, Arts & Humanities and Basic Sciences.
+The current J-Gate version is categorized into 7 different top level subjects like Biomedical Sciences, Engineering & Technology, Social & Management Science, Agriculture & Biological Sciences, Arts & Humanities, Basic Sciences and Law.
 J-Gate is accompanied by an extended version, named J-Gate Custom Content for Consortia, offered as a customized resource-sharing platform for Consortium members.